cssx1234/ECE143-Group15/Weather Conditions/README.md

 This analysis provides a broad overview and does not explore microclimates or specific events.
 Future research could delve deeper into these factors for a more nuanced understanding.

-## Data Analysis Scripts
+## Weather Conditions vs. Driver Performance Analysis Scripts

 In the "data gathering script" folder, find the 'f1_weather_data_analysis.py' script for data collection.
-The "plots scripts" folder contains scripts to generate correlation and histogram plots.
+After running the script, it should produce five csv files used for data analysis.
+The "plots scripts" folder contains scripts to generate correlation and histogram plots either  individually, or all together using "plots.py".
+Python 3.9.13 was used in making these scripts.

-## Additional Information
+## Additional Info

 - **Maximum Values:**
   - AirTemp: 36.60°C